m-i-n-a-r/birday/README.md

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png"
      alt="Get it on Google Play"
      height="80">](https://play.google.com/store/apps/details?id=com.minar.birday)
-\
-There is also a long term support version available, ready to be compiled and used when this repo is messed up by my partial updates.
-I'm planning to create a separate branch for development and keep the master branch clean and working, but that's a good solution too.
-Huge thanks to @DominikNovosel for the constant help in the maintenance of this project :) https://github.com/DominikNovosel/Birday-LTS

 ## Credits and contributions
 Birday uses some open source libraries, just a few: